BenG1994/Cow-Cemetery/README.md

 ![120](https://user-images.githubusercontent.com/113778995/215942368-69ebeb09-729d-4053-b237-a28b8994d21f.png)

 Cow Cemetery is a road trip game that takes a Midwestern staple and brings it to your pocket.
 Simply count the cows you see on your side of the road and add them up.
 But if you spot a cemetery, you lose half of your total.
+Download now from the [App Store](https://apps.apple.com/us/app/cow-cemetery/id1665221452).

 ## Introduction